YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/2_Prometheus/README.md

 ## G. What's next

-Now that Trident is connected to Prometheus, you can proceed with [Grafana](../3_Grafana):  Configure Grafana & add your first graphs
+Now that Trident is connected to Prometheus, you can proceed with [Grafana](../3_Grafana) & add your first graphs

 or go back to the [FrontPage](https://github.com/YvosOnTheHub/LabNetApp)